 493 Coleophora serratella, May 26th 08.
 Reared from the larva illustrated above.

 495 Coleophora spinnella agg., first year case on Hawthorn, Copley meadow, May 26th 09.
 This case was formed in the autumn and used by the larva to overwinter in.
-In spring it makes a new, larger case to continue feeding.
+In spring it makes a larger case to continue feeding from.

 495 Coleophora spinnella agg., case on Hawthorn, May 26th 09.
 This second year case was found next to the case illustrated above.
 To confirm the species the moth must reared through but unfortunately this one was parasitised.
 Note the mines and "puncture hole" to the right.

 504 Coleophora lusciniaepennella case and larva on Goat Willow, the old sewage works at West Vale, Apr.28th 09.
 Again, the mine and puncture hole are visible.

 504 Coleophora lusciniaepennella, feeding signs on Goat Willow.
 Details as above.